bitwarden/contributing-docs/docs/architecture/event-logs/index.md

 The events in the Azure Queue are then processed by the `EventsProcessor` that runs in the Bitwarden cloud-hosted instance.
-The `EventsProcessor` is running the [`AzureQueueHostedService`](https://github.com/bitwarden/server/blob/master/src/EventsProcessor/AzureQueueHostedService.cs), which dequeues the event logs from the Azure Queue and writes them to Azure Table storage [`EventRepository`](https://github.com/bitwarden/server/blob/master/src/Core/Repositories/TableStorage/EventRepository.cs).
+The `EventsProcessor` is running the [`AzureQueueHostedService`](https://github.com/bitwarden/server/blob/master/src/EventsProcessor/AzureQueueHostedService.cs), which dequeues the event logs from the Azure Queue and writes them to Azure Table storage using the [`EventRepository`](https://github.com/bitwarden/server/blob/master/src/Core/Repositories/TableStorage/EventRepository.cs).

 ### Self-Hosted